Skip to main content

 How long does the organisation have to reply to me?

 Organisations normally have one month to reply to your request.
+If your request is unclear, an organisation may stop the clock until you explain what information you are looking for.

 If you’ve made a number of requests or your request is complex, the organisation may need extra time to consider it.
 They can take up to an extra two months to respond.
 If they are going to do this, they must let you know within one month of getting your request, and explain why they are taking longer.